Friedrich Merz's bid to become Germany's chancellor fails in parliament in a stunning defeat

 The shadow of the war in Ukraine also loomed over Tuesday's vote.
 Germany is the second-biggest supplier of military aid to Ukraine, after the United States.

 Overall, Germany is the fourth largest defense spender in the world, according to the Stockholm International Peace Research Institute, which studies trends in global military expenditures.
-Only the U.S., China and Russia are ahead of it.
+Only the U.S., China and Russia are ahead.

 Germany rose to that rank thanks to an investment of 100 billion euros ($107 billion) for its armed forces, a measure passed by lawmakers in 2022.

-The country’s defense spending rose again earlier this year, when parliament loosened the nation’s strict debt rules for higher defense spending.
+The country’s defense spending rose again earlier this year, when parliament loosened the nation’s strict debt rules.
 It's a move that's been closely watched by the rest of Europe as the Trump administration has threatened to pull back from its security support on the continent.

 Besides ramping up defense spending, Merz's coalition has pledged to spur economic growth, take a tougher approach to migration and catch up on long-neglected modernization..

+This time around, Trump's lieutenants are at the forefront — tech billionaire and Trump ally Elon Musk has supported AfD for months.
+He hosted a chat with Weidel that he livestreamed on X earlier this year to amplify her party's message.

+Vice President JD Vance, during the Munich Security Conference in February, assailed the "firewall" and later met with Weidel, a move that German officials heavily criticized.

-Last week, the German domestic intelligence service said it has classified AfD — which placed second in national elections in February — as a "right-wing extremist" organization, making it subject to greater and broader surveillance.
+Last week, the German domestic intelligence service said it has classified AfD as a "right-wing extremist" organization, making it subject to greater and broader surveillance.

-Germany's Federal Office for the Protection of the Constitution described the party as a threat to the country's democratic order, saying it "disregards human dignity" — in particular by what it called "ongoing agitation" against refugees and migrants.

 The domestic intelligence service’s measure does not amount to a ban of the party, which can only take place through a request by either of parliament’s two chambers or the federal government through the Federal Constitutional Court.